Port Splitting Configurations

 Misconfiguration can potentially damage the system.

-It is recommended to establish out-of-band connectivity to the ConnectX-8 SuperNIC before setting any configuration for the first time.
+It is recommended to establish out-of-band connectivity to the ConnectX-9 SuperNIC before setting any configuration for the first time.
 This allows resetting the NVConfig parameters to their default values in case of misconfiguration.

-When switching from one non-default configuration to another, it is advised to first reset the device to its default configuration.
-This action deletes all current NVConfig settings.
-For the reset command and further details, refer to the mlxconfig – Changing Device Configuration Tool.

 The following table summarizes the available port-splitting configurations.